shanu516516/user-guide/docs/lend.md

 ---

-## Add Funds
-Follow the step by step process on the [testnet faucet](https://frontend.twilight.rest/faucet), to add funds to your wallet.

-## Lend Operation
+## Depositing Liquidity
-Our Lend/Redeem operation is performed on subaccounts.
-A few points of interest before we explain the process
+Depositing and withdrawing liquidity is performed on subaccounts.
+A few points of interest before we explain the process:
 1. You can create as many subaccounts as you want.
-2. When you lend funds the operation is performed on the complete subaccount, meaning all the funds in that account are now lent. you cannot lend partial amount.
+2. When you deposit funds, the operation is performed on the complete subaccount, meaning all the funds in that account are deposited into the pool.
+You cannot deposit a partial amount.
-3. when you redeem the funds are moved back to the same subaccount.
+3. When you withdraw, the funds are moved back to the same subaccount.
-4. Each subaccount can be used once to perform lend operation.
+4. Each subaccount can have one active liquidity position.

-Follow the steps below to open the [Lend interface](https://frontend.twilight.rest/lend) and execute your lending transaction:
+Follow the steps below to open the [Liquidity interface](https://frontend.twilight.rest/lend) and execute your deposit transaction:

 ### Step 1: Create Subaccount and transfer funds